Polyneue/forward-js-notes/four-semesters-of-cs/README.md

 ```
 For the above example, the second loop would be the more complex of the two and be `O(n^2)`

-NOTE: If we have no loops and just do something and exit/return, then it's said we're doing it in constant time, or `O(1)`.
+**Note:** If we have no loops and just do something and exit/return, then it's said we're doing it in constant time, or `O(1)`.

 ##Recursion
 Recursion is when you define something in terms of itself.
 When referring to recursion in CS, a function calling itself would be a Recursive Function and would be Logarithmic in it's Big O. This technique is especially adept at some problems because of it's ability to maintain state at different levels of recursion.

-Recursion carries a large footpring with it as every time you call the function, you're adding another call to thte call stack.
+Recursion carries a large footpring with it, as every time you call the function, you're adding another call to the call stack.
 That's why some problems are better solved with iteration over recursion.

-For recursive algorithms, you always want to be solving for your *base case*.
+For recursive algorithms, you always want to be solving for your **base case**.
 That means if you are adding numbers together up to a maximum value, that max value will be the base case you look for.

 > Don't kill people, write a base case. - _Brian Holt_